Emerald vs Peridot

 Emerald has been highly prized and sought after throughout history, with evidence of it being traded as early as 4000BC.
 It is the birthstone of May, the stone of the zodiac sign Cancer, is often associated with Ireland (although it is not found there naturally) and is said to open the heart.

 Early records of show peridot being mined as far back as 1500BC.
-It often mistaken for other, more precious, gemstones.
+It was often mistaken for other, more precious, gemstones.
 Legend has it that peridot was Cleopatra’s favourite gemstone, although she believed it was emerald.
 It’s one of several birthstones for August.

 Because peridot is a much less valuable gemstone, it is often found in pieces of much lower quality and value than emerald jewellery.
 Peridot stones might be set in sterling silver or as opposed to emerald which will usually be set in high carat gold or platinum.